thyssenkrupp AG – Annual report – 30 September 2021

 Further information on climate, energy and environment can be found in the chapter “Technology & Innovation”, in the “Opportunity and risk report” and on our website.

 Technology and innovations (extract)

-In the 2018/2019 fiscal year we capitalized development costs of €79 million, compared with €63 million in 2017/2018.
-The share of capitalized costs in overall R&D costs – the capitalization ratio – rose to 18.8% from 15.3% a year earlier.
+In the 2020 / 2021 fiscal year we capitalized development costs of €12 million for the continuing operations, compared with €20 million in 2019 / 2020.
+The share of capitalized costs in overall R&D costs – the capitalization ratio – fell to 5% from 7% in the prior year.